Physics

 Classical and quantum analyses of solid matter.
 Topics include crystal structure, the reciprocal lattice and X-ray diffraction; mechanical propertiesphonons; semiclassical analysis of electrical and magnetic properties of insulators and metals; electron band theory of metals, insulators and semiconductors.
 3 hrs. lec.
 Offered in spring of odd years.
 Prereq: PHYS 335.

-Lectures, problems and computer simulations developing the fundamental principles of classical and quantum statistical mechanics.
-Subjects include probability theory, the foundations of ensemble development and their application to classical, Fermi and Bose systems.
+Lectures, problems, and computer simulations developing the fundamental principles of classical and quantum statistical mechanics.
+Subjects include probability theory, the foundations of ensemble development, and their application to classical, Fermi, and Bose systems.
 Of special interest is the phenomenology of phase transitions and the modern development of the renormalization group.
-Offered in fall of even years.
-Prereq: PHYS 335.
+Prereq: PHYS 334.

 Selected experiments in classical and modern physics, with opportunities to apply sophisticated techniques to extended experimental problems.
-3 hrs. lab.
-Offered in fall.
 Prereq: PHYS 352.

 Experimental